 Avoid Harsh and Toxic Cleaners

 Disinfecting your home is important but avoid synthetic fragrances that emit chemicals and volatile organic compounds (VOCs).
-Instead, get the lemony scent from fresh-sliced lemons, not the petroleum-based artificial fragrances.
+If you want your home to have a fresh and clean smell, add fresh-sliced lemons or lavender to the cleaning products that you use in your home – not the petroleum-based artificial fragrances.

 Where Can I Find More Details on IAQ and Home Performance?

 The home performance industry does more than improve the comfort and efficiency of your home – we have a major focus on health and safety.
 We invite you to nerd-out with some of our building science colleagues and experts in chemistry, public health, and IAQ on this free series of recorded live-streamed events called The Domino Effect of Quarantine and Responses to COVID-19: What We Know, What You Can Do.